 So if you are wondering if the rent got paid yet for your property, you can just go to the portal to check it out.

-If you have questions about OKC property management, call OKC Home Realty Services at 405-232-5800.
+If you have questions about OKC property management, contact OKC Home Realty Services (doing business and Property Management OKC Plus).